Highlights of Life for Life include:

 Exclusions include tax planning; some conflict-of-interest matters; certain disputes and contests; appeals; expenditures such as court costs, filing and witness fees, judgments, and fines; and frivolous and unethical matters.

-These legal services are arranged and administered by Hyatt Legal Services, a MetLife company.
-To ask questions or to access these services, contact Hyatt directly at 800-821-6400 Weekdays 8:00am – 7:00pm ET.
+These legal services are arranged and administered by MetLife Legal Plans.
+To ask questions or to access these services, contact MetLife Legal Plans directly at 800-821-6400 Weekdays 8:00am – 8:00pm ET.